Camila-Rojas-Molina/cv/camila-portfolio/README.md

 # Camila Rojas Molina Portfolio

-Welcome to the portfolio of Camila Rojas Molina, a creative individual with a multicultural background, athletic identity, and musical talents.
-This project showcases her journey from Peru to the US and now to Montreal, highlighting her skills in web design, music, and sports.
+Welcome to my portfolio!
+I am a creative individual with a multicultural background, athletic identity, and musical talents.
+This project showcases my journey from Peru to the US and now to Montreal, highlighting my skills in web design, music, and sports.

 ## Project Overview

 This portfolio is designed to be modern, interactive, and visually appealing.
-It features a 3D centerpiece created with Three.js that ties together Camila's interests in volleyball and music.
-The site includes various sections to present her education, work experience, projects, and contact information.
+It features a 3D centerpiece created with Three.js that ties together my interests in volleyball and music.
+The site includes various sections to present my education, work experience, projects, and contact information.

 ## Features